jtonos/jtonos.github.io/content/contact/index.md

     content:
       title: Contact
       text: |-
         If you are interested in joining the lab as an undergraduate researcher or masters student reach out via email.
 Please include a short statement detailing you research interests, your academic status, and any relevant previous experiences.
 Please also attch a CV and recent transcript.
+For advertised positions please look at the news page.
       email: jade@sfsu.edu
       #phone: 888 888 88 88
       address: